skeeto/skeeto.github.com/_posts/2018-11-21-Why-Aren-t-There-C-Conferences-.markdown

 * [Bob Steagall "Adventures in SIMD-Thinking"](https://www.youtube.com/watch?v=qejTqnxQRcw) ([part 2](https://www.youtube.com/watch?v=qXleSwCCEvY))
 * [Alex Reinking "Halide - A Language for Fast, Portable Computation on Images and Tensors"](https://www.youtube.com/watch?v=1ir_nEfKQ7A)

+### 2021 and 2022

+CppCon's current sponsor interferes with scheduling and video releases, deliberately reducing accessibility to the outside (unlisted videos, uploading talks multiple times, etc.).
+Since it's too time consuming to track it all myself, I've given up on following CppCon, at least until they get better-behaved sponsor.

 ### Bonus

 Finally, here are a few more good presentations from other C++